State Police: Rockingham motorist fatally shot after shooting at deputies

-At the request of the Rockingham County Sheriff, the Virginia State Police Bureau of Criminal Investigation's Culpeper Field Office is investigating a shooting in Rockingham County.
+At the Rockingham County sheriff's request, the Virginia State Police Bureau of Criminal Investigation's Culpeper Field Office is investigating a shooting in Rockingham County.

 A short time later, deputies located the suspect vehicle stopped in the 6660 block of Spring Creek Road in Bridgewater.